mbwilding/dygma-focus/README.md

 This crate is a Rust mapping of the Dygma Focus API.

-Make sure to not have Bazecor connected while trying to communicate with your keyboard.
+Make sure to not have Bazecor running and connected while trying to communicate with your keyboard.

 ## Usage